Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-9_Sincere-Gratitude_Marshall-Rosenberg_transcript.md

 To do that we need to be conscious of the many things that go on, that keep gratitude from being expressed when it is desperately needed to maintain our energy for living a life of compassion.

-Then when people have had a chance to do those two things, I asked them to read off both what the gratitude would have sounded like, had it been expressed in a nonviolent communication manner.
+Then when people have had a chance to do those two things, I asked them to read off both what the gratitude would have sounded like, had it been expressed in a Nonviolent Communication manner.
 And we look at the reasons why people believe they didn't receive the gratitude.

 **Then I asked the people to think of a gratitude they themselves have not expressed** that they would really feel horrible if they didn't get a chance to express it to the other person before that person died.

 I ask them to write down the gratitude in a way that communicates the three things we're trying to create.

-**When we express gratitude in a nonviolent communication way**:
+**When we express gratitude in a Nonviolent Communication way**:
 * make it clear to the other person what they did that enriched your life
 * how you feel right now, when you think about that
 * and what need of yours was fulfilled.